dckc/awesome-ocap/README.md

     operating systems -- by applying a strict organizational structure to all software components including device drivers, system services, and applications.

+    - 2021-08 [Genode OS Framework release 21.08](https://genode.org/news/genode-os-framework-release-21.08) "revamped GPU support as well as new drivers for the Pinephone and MNT-Reform"
     - 2020-05-28 [Genode OS Framework 20.05](https://genode.org/documentation/release-notes/20.05) with [Capability-based security using seccomp on Linux](https://genode.org/documentation/release-notes/20.05#Capability-based_security_using_seccomp_on_Linux), ...
     - 2020-05-07: [MNT Reform \- The Campaign is Live](https://www.crowdsupply.com/mnt/reform/updates/the-campaign-is-live)
       > we’re collaborating with Genode Labs to ship Genode for Reform.